 Affinity Charter Network 1973

 Comet aircraft were, for the first time, reduced in number.
 This was partly due to the fuel crisis the previous year.
 The Comets were notorious gas guzzlers.
 By 1973 it was noted that a Comet carrying 119 passengers burned as much fuel as a DC10 carriying 345.
-However, on some international scheduled routed Dan Air commenced using Comets, as well as the introduction of a Comet jet on the Gatwick - Newcastle service.
+However, on some international scheduled routed Dan - Air began using Comets, as well as the introduction of a Comet jet on the Gatwick - Newcastle service.
 The Leeds - Luton service was dropped.
 In it's place, a Leeds/Bradford - Bournemouth servce was introduced.
 In total 2,193,000 passengers were carried.
 It's largest number to date.
 The HS748 fleet remained the same with seven models and the Boeing 727 number was increased to five.
-Oil industry charters were to become a large part of Dan Air's operations, And so, a HS 748 was based permanantly in Aberdeen to serve the Shetland and Orkney Islands.
+Oil industry charters were to become a large part of Dan - Air's operations, And so, a HS 748 was based permanantly in Aberdeen to serve the Shetland and Orkney Islands.
 New Affinity routes included Hong Kong which was a first for the company after they had secured CAA approval.
+Jetave was the largest charterer of Dan - Air aircraft on Transatlantic and now Worldwide ABC flights.
 The Newcastle - Isle of Man was restarted after an absence of several years.
 One of the biggest shocks in the Air Transport world was the collapse of Clarksons and Court Line.
 The company was managed by maverick executive Tom Gullick.
-He had used Dan Air extensively with his charter programme, as well as Court Line which was the rebrand of Autair.
-Clarksons were hell bent on dominating the Package Tour.
-It is widely believed that Clarksons would be able to see off all competition and when that was complete the company could raise prices to an afforable level.
+He had used Dan Air extensively with his programme, as well as Court Line which was the rebranded name of Autair.
+Clarksons were hell bent on dominating the Package Tour Industry.
+It is widely believed by Clarksons that they would be able to see off all competition.
+When that was complete the company could raise prices to an affordable level.
 In some respects it worked.
 Many DID go out of business.
-The company worked along the lines of "Pile them high and sell them cheap" Something never attemted on such a grand scale.
+The company worked along the lines of "Pile them high and sell them cheap" Something never attempted on such a grand scale.
 Gullick had built hotels in Spain, imported donkeys for holidaymakers to ride on and even obtained an egg farm when local firms began charging too much.
 Not many people actually foresaw what was happen.
 In a very short time Clarksons had become the second largest tour operator in the country.
-Despite the company losing money the airline Court Line bought Clarksons in 1972.
+Despite the company losing money, and facing bankruptcy, Court Line bought Clarksons in 1972.
 The formula remained the same even during the Arab Israeli War, the UK three day week, devaluation of the pound, and the fuel crisis of 1973.
 Horizon Holidays had suffered and was by 1974 in a mortally wounded state.
-AIH the parent company of Clarksons bought Horizon and jobs were safe.
+AIH, the parent company of Clarksons bought Horizon and jobs were safe.
 The two companies could not have been more different.
 Horizon with a first class reputaion and Clarksons with a poor brand image.
 A new real time computer system was installed with great fanfare.
 It turned out to be hopeless at just about everything it was anticipated to do.
 Invoices were late and passengers were actually returning from holiday without having paid anything.
 The subsequent chasing up of funds was costly and time consuming.
 Still Clarkson's carried on.
 Undercutting all competitors.
 Airlines were so desperate to have Clarksons charters that they bought aircraft solely on the provision that they would be chartered by Clarksons.
 There had been several attempts to buy Clarksonos and all had been resisted.
 Court Line bought the firm in August 1973 for a nominal £1.
-With this they obtained an in house tour operator and all the hotels and shares that Clarksons had in all it's companies.
+With this they obtained an in house tour operator, all the hotels and shares that Clarksons had in all it's companies.
 It also inherited it's liabilites.
 Despite all of this the group acquired brand new, state of the art, 400 seat Lockheed Tristars and began flying them to European destinations.
 Something never attempted before. the group then purchased ATLAS which was a consolidating company that allowed customers to be able to purchase charter flights in many combinations, bypassing many of the UK regulations.
 It all came crashing down in August 1974.
 In the middle of the Summer Season.
 Dan Air and other companies flew an estimated 35,000 stranded passengers home.
 Many thousands more who were yet to travel would lose out.
 The Secretary of state Peter Shore was critised for "Hiding behind the CAA" and Tony Benn was mauled for misleading people with a statement to the house saying that Nationalisation of the parent companies' ship broking business would secure business.
-Dan Air was also hit because it carried many assengers on Clarkson's Holidays charters.
+Dan - Air was also hit because it carried many passengers on Clarkson's Holidays charters.

 Newcastle-lsle of Man weekend service started - 14th April